cyclus/cyclus.github.com/source/devdoc/output_dbase.rst

 ===============

+*Cyclus* simulations are comprised of three major constructs (the interaction of which we are interested in documenting):

+ * **Agents** (which create...)
+ * **Resources** (which are traded in...)
+ * **Transactions**

-*Cyclus* simulations are comprised of three major constructs (the interaction of which we are interested in documenting).
-In *Cyclus*, **Agents** create **Resources** and then trade these resources via **Transactions**.
-The primary goal of fuel-cycle simulators, i.e., the tracking of material (fuel) through a complex system of facilities, falls easily under this paradigm -- one treats facilities as a type of *agent*, fuel as a type of *resource*, and the exchange of fuel between facilities as a *transaction*.
+The primary goal of fuel-cycle simulations is to track material (fuel) through a complex system of facilities.
+Such interaction falls easily under this paradigm -- one treats facilities as a type of *agent*, fuel as a type of *resource*, and the exchange of fuel between facilities as a *transaction*.
 The power of this paradigm lies in its extensibility.
-By describing the fuel-cycle in this general language, one can easily envision other instances of resource transaction (e.g. electricity or man-hours) being driven by the same engine and using the same record structure.
-The physical database used by *Cyclus* is SQL-based, specifically SQLite is currently used.
+By describing the fuel cycle in this general language, one can easily envision other instances of resource transaction (e.g. electricity or man-hours) being driven by the same engine and using the same record structure.

+The physical database used by *Cyclus* is SQL-based.
+Currently SQLite is utilized to minimize server/client complications.

 At larger scale, a coherent vocabulary is a chief requirement for this paradigm.
 For instance, the terms "inventory", "stocks", and "capacity" should each have a